 Because we see things and understand things from a human logic we leave God out of our planning or we fight with Him when He says something that seems illogical to us.

 It is hard to be still when God seems illogical.
-He says no but logic says yes we see as we apply 1 Kings 22:3.
+He says no but logic says yes.
+We see the struggle as we apply 1 Kings 22:3.

 As much as we want to obey God, we think we know best.
 Because we think we know best there is a struggle to obey God when God says, “Be still”, “No”, “Wait” or “Not yet.”